What is carbon monoxide poisoning?

 Carbon monoxide detectors

 - Consider putting carbon monoxide detectors in your home near sleeping areas.
-Look for ones endorsed by the Standards Council of Canada, such as the Underwriters Laboratories of Canada (ULC) or the Canadian Standards Association (CSA).

 - If you install a detector, follow the directions closely.
 Know what to do if the alarm sounds.